National-Digital-Twin/IRIS-visualisation/README.md

 ## License
 This repository contains both source code and documentation, which are covered by different licenses:
-- **Code:** Originally developed by Ovi Arup & Partners and Informed Solutions, now maintained by National Digital Twin Programme.
+- **Code:** Originally developed by Ovi Arup & Partners, and Informed Solutions, now maintained by National Digital Twin Programme.
 Licensed under the Apache License 2.0.
 - **Documentation:** Licensed under the Open Government Licence v3.0.

 See `LICENSE.md`, `OGL_LICENCE.md`, and `NOTICE.md` for details.